HanKruiger/hankruiger.com/content/now.md

 ## Working
 *I am looking for new job opportunities because I will drop out of this position in February.
 I hope to find a developer / data analysis position at an organisation that is relevant for society.*

-I work as a PhD candidate at Utrecht University on the [QuAnGIS project](https://www.questionbasedanalysis.com/).

-The goal of my project is to be able to describe the usability of geo-data sources for answering questions in human geography.

 ## Reading
 * I'm reading *The Count of Monte Cristo* by Alexandre Dumas.